rethinkdb/rethinkdb-rs/README.md

 # RethinkDB docs #

 This repository contains all of the documentation available at [rethinkdb.com](http://www.rethinkdb.com).
+We use [Jekyll](http://jekyllrb.com/) to build the site, so documentation is written in [Markdown](http://whatismarkdown.com/).

 ## Architecture ##

 ### API docs ###
 All the API files are in `/api`.
 Each language has its own directory, which means that ReQL command changes require updating three different files.
 The file `index.md` contains a short description of every command.

-Each command has a dedicated [Markdown](http://whatismarkdown.com/) file for each language.
+Each command has a dedicated Markdown file for each language.
 A [YAML](http://yaml.org/) header is used in each file for our [Jekyll](http://jekyllrb.com/) build system, and has to contain:
 ```yaml
 ---